chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 {% endhighlight %}

-This should give us our dictionary with the view tag key, view value.
+This should give us our *dictionary* with the *view tag key, view value*.
 We can now use this table to lookup of the tags from our other view's superviews.
 If that lookup returns a value that is not nil we know that we have found a common superview and we can return it.

 ### Checking For A Superview

-Let's create a method called **checkForSuper(view: UIView?, views: [Int: UIView]) -> UIView?** This method should also be private and it should take in a view and dictionary with Int, View pairs as parameters and returns an optional view.
+Let's create a method called **checkForSuper(view: UIView?, views: [Int: UIView]) -> UIView?** This method should also be private and it should take in a view and dictionary with *Int : View* pairs as parameters and returns an *optional view*.
 Why is our return type optional?
 Because our views could be completely unrelated and therefore have no common superview.

 {% highlight swift linenos %}